-This is a named option in the Curriculum and Instruction M.S.
+This program is a named option in the Curriculum and Instruction M.S.

-The M.S. program with named option in Secondary Mathematics Education accepts applications starting the summer of the preceding year, until the program reaches its capacity.
-A new cohort begins each June.
-The program covers two summers and an intervening academic year.
-Throughout this time span, students take graduate-level courses and engage in fieldwork associated with those courses.
-In addition, students must complete a master's project.
+The program spans two summers and an intervening academic year.
+Throughout this time, students take graduate-level courses and engage in fieldwork associated with those courses.
+To earn the degree, students must complete a master's project.

 Prerequisites to applying to the Secondary Mathematics Education named option can be found here.